Also known as: reverse leg hold, rear leg raise hold, parallel bars back hold, back leg raise hold

 What is Reverse leg raise hold?

-The Reverse leg raise hold is a hard calisthenics hold on parallel bars where you lift and hold your legs behind you to target the back, especially the lower back and glutes.
-It demands strict core and posterior chain tension and advanced strength.
+The Reverse leg raise hold is a hard calisthenics hold on parallel bars where you lift and hold the legs behind you to form a straight line, primarily targeting the back and glutes while engaging the core.

 How to Do Reverse leg raise hold